Future developments in Singapore: Dakota Crescent

 To be redeveloped into a mixed-use precinct, the existing Dakota Crescent area will be largely revitalised with new public housing developments planned around six preserved Singapore Improvement Trust (SIT) blocks and the iconic dove playground that were built in the 1950s.
 Although not formally gazetted for conservation, the central cluster of SIT-built blocks will be retained and repurposed for civic and community uses due to their historical significance as one of Singapore's first public housing projects built before the formation of the current Housing and Development Board (HDB).

 All residents previously residing in the 17 low-rise SIT blocks have vacated in 2017.

 In February 2022, the first Build-to-Order (BTO) housing project, Dakota Crest, located in the former site of the low-rise flats was launched.

+Tanglin Halt

+One of Singapore's oldest housing estates, the Tanglin Halt estate in Queenstown will be redeveloped over the next ten to fifteen years with 5,500 new Housing and Development Board (HDB) flats.
+Located on the site of the former neighbourhood centre, a 40-storey integrated development will house retail shops, a new hawker centre, and a market.
+The existing Queenstown Polyclinic will also be relocated to the integrated development.

+Aside from a new park within the estate, landscaping and recreational facilities will be built along the estate's Rail Corridor stretch.

+The redevelopment plan was launched in 2023 with its first Build-to-Order (BTO) housing project named Tanglin Halt Cascadia.

 Farrer Park

 Announced on 25 April 2022, a 10 hectare site in Farrer Park is set to be developed into a public housing estate with approximately 1,600 Housing and Development Board (HDB) flats integrated with sports and recreational facilities to preserve and highlight the sporting heritage of the area.
 Approximately 20 per cent of the site will be reserved as open spaces, including a 1.2 hectare central green space with a field and a park.
 To be integrated within one of the housing developments, the existing Farrer Park Boxing Gym will be retained and repurposed into a multi-purpose community sporting space for residents residing in the estate.
 However, due to technical and cost considerations and difficulties, the existing Farrer Park Swimming Complex will not be retained but replaced with a new sporting centre housing sports facilities such as swimming pools.
 The new estate will also feature sports facilities integrated within a multi-storey car park, a jogging track connecting the various facilities in the estate, and commercial and social amenities such as retail shops and a childcare centre.

 The estate was launched in 2023 with its first Build-to-Order (BTO) housing project named Farrer Park Fields.